Courses are currently full

 Ferris State University's Corporate & Professional Development offers the BRC (Basic Rider Course) and the RRC (Returning Rider Course).
 Courses are conducted with state funds from a motorcycle safety grant administered by the Michigan Department of State and are Motorcycle Safety Foundation approved and taught by MSF certified instructors.

-Upon successful completion of either the BRC or the RRC class, which includes passing a final written and riding skills test, you will receive a completion card, good for one year that waives the riding skills portion of the state motorcycle endorsement test.
-A written test will be given at the Secretary of State's (SOS) office at the time of license application.
+Upon successful completion of either the BRC or the RRC class, which includes passing a final written and riding skills test, you will receive a completion card, good for one year that waives the riding skills and written test at the Secretary of State's (SOS) office at the time of license application.

 BRC: Basic Rider Course® (eCourse) is for new riders with little or no experience seeking a license endorsement. $50 Fee - non-refundable - Motorcycles Provided.

 The BRC focuses on the development of the basic riding skills; turning, shifting, and braking.
 Classroom and riding instruction are conducted over approximately 16 hours.
 You must be able to balance and ride a two-wheel bicycle.

 With the introduction of its online eCourse, this updated curriculum takes a more interactive approach to education by taking a segment of your classroom learning experience into your home!
 By covering key components of the motorcycle's basic operation prior to class (e.g. motorcycle controls, riding strategies, etc.) students will arrive to class ready for their hands-on training.
 If you enroll in the online eCourse your must complete the online eCourse prior to your class start date and bring the completion certificate to the first class session.
 A link to the eCourse will be sent via email prior to the start date of your class.
 For those who would prefer a complete in-classroom learning experience, we still offer the Basic Rider Course that does not require the online course.